-The garden is an essential part of the British way of life, having said that, there are more and more apartments being built in town centres with out any gardens which is a great shame.
-This is likely to change the accepted 'normal' life in years to come.
+The garden is an essential part of the British way of life, having said that, there are more and more apartments being built in town centres without any gardens which is a great shame.
+This is likely to change the accepted ‘normal’ life in the years to come.
 The people who are lucky enough to have a garden really ought to be thankful for what they have and to use the garden as much as possible in their lives.

 This does not mean having to work day and night to cultivate the garden or to keep the garden in good shape as the garden can be enjoyed in a more natural state.
 And provided you are not offending any of your neighbours then how you enjoy your garden should be down to you.

 You will find that some people go the full hog and look after their gardens, and ensure that even the garden shed looks the part.
-Other allow the garden to become more wild and allow it to flourish naturally often allowing the plant life to climb up over any garden buildings such as their garden shed or summerhouse.
+Other allow the garden to become wilder and allow it to flourish naturally often allowing the plant life to climb up over any garden buildings such as their garden shed or summerhouse.

-My wife tends to plant how many colourful plants in pots which she puts in front of my garden shed, and being involved in garden sheds for over 39 years, is rather large.
+My wife tends to plant how many colourful plants in pots which she puts in front of my garden shed, and being involved in garden sheds and workshops for over 39 years, is rather large.
 However the background of the shed helps to bring out the colours of the flowers, it also helps to protect the plants and flowers from the wind as well as providing warmth for them.
 Bet you did not know the shed had other useful virtues.

 The Royal Horticultural Society’s (RHS) also feel this is a good idea and actively promoted this with their Variety for Life campaign.
 By following their guidelines they claim you can attract wildlife into your garden and backyards.
 The RHS also supported the International Year of Bio-diversity and during this campaign gave away packets of free seeds for the garden.

 British botanist and author, David Bellamy also said that you should be proud to have a compost heap.
-The sun rays helps it to buzz with activity and bio-diversity all year round.
+The sun rays help it to buzz with activity and bio-diversity all year round.
 It also reduces, recycled and reuses kitchen and garden waste.
-The act of bio-diversity is defined as the act and collection of ecosystems that help support life on earth and it's hoped that more people would do more each year to help protect our lifestyle.
+The act of bio-diversity is defined as the act and collection of ecosystems that help support life on earth and it’s hoped that more people would do more each year to help protect our lifestyle.